Asset allocation strategy in its most basic form comes down to three important questions:

 Illiquid Assets Have Drawbacks, Too

 Although less liquid alternatives may be great for diversification, they may also involve higher risk, longer lock-ups, and lower pricing transparency due to infrequent transactions.
 For those still interested in participating, the ability to invest in lower liquidity assets has historically been limited.
 Due to high minimum investment size requirements and legal restrictions pertaining to who can participate, it may be difficult, if not impossible, for an individual who is not exceedingly wealthy to invest, or sufficiently diversify outside of these investments.
-This consequently has limited their availability and utility for the vast majority of the population until recent changes in crowdfunding regulation and the introduction of certain online platforms.
+This consequently has limited their availability and utility for the vast majority of the population until recent changes in investment regulation and the introduction of certain online platforms.